 It has been widely reported in the food industry media that the UK is experiencing a dramatic shortage of chefs.
 This appears to be a trend across many industries, and particularly noticeable in London.
 Simplifying requirements of chefs by outsourcing the more complex components of food production helps to alleviate the pressure applied by the skills shortage.

-6. Minimum wage set to increase
+6. Minimum wage and NIC set to increase

 Comments (0)